IbrahimElshafey/LocalResumableFunction/_Documents/Background_Cleaning_Job.md

-﻿# Background Cleaning Job
+﻿# Tables that must be cleanded
 * Delete soft deleted rows
-* Delete completed function instance from DB
+* Delete completed function instances from DB
-	* It's logs
+	* Logs
 	* Waits
+	* WaitProcessingRecords
-* Deleted completed pushed call and it's records
+* Deleted completed pushed call
-* Delete old logs for scan sessions
 * Delete unused WaitTemplates
 	* Wait templates that has no active waits
 * Delete unused Method Identifires
 	* Not exist in code

-# Tables that must be cleanded
-* FunctionStates
-	* Logs
-	* Waits
-* PushedCalls
-	* WaitsForCalls
-* WaitTemplates